-Megatip #1 (For Waitresses): Use Cosmetics
+MEGATIP #1(for waitresses): USE COSMETICS

-People generally respond more positively to physically attractive individuals than to less attractive ones, and men even more than women value physical attractiveness in the opposite sex.
+People generally respond more positively to physically attractive individuals than to less attractive ones and men even more than women value physical attractiveness in the opposite sex.
 Thus, it is not surprising that several researchers have found attractive waitresses earn larger tips than less attractive waitresses.
-(Existing data cannot rule out the possibility that physical attractiveness increases the tips of waiters too, but it does suggest that any such effect is much weaker than the effect on waitresses' tips.)
+(Existing data cannot rule out the possibility that physical attractiveness increases the tips of waiters too, but it does suggest that any such effect is much weaker than the effect on waitress' tips.)
 These findings suggest that waitresses can increase their tips by using cosmetics to enhance their physical attractiveness.

 Celine Jacob and several of her colleagues tested this possibility in a restaurant in France.
-They had a beautician apply facial make-up to two waitresses (who were 19 and 20 years old) on ten randomly selected days out of twenty and assessed the effects of this treatment on the tips the waitresses received during the twenty lunch shifts studied.
+They had a beautician apply facial make-up to two waitresses (who were 19 and 20 years old) on 10 randomly selected days out of 20 and assessed the effects of this treatment on the tips the waitresses received during the 20 lunch shifts studied.
 Wearing make-up did not affect the waitress' tips from female patrons but did increase their tips from male patrons.
-The percentage of males leaving a tip increased from 34 percent in the no-makeup condition to 51 percent in the makeup condition, and the average amount left by those male tippers increased from $\{0.1.11\}$ to $\{0.1.40\}$.
+The percentage of males leaving a tip increased from 34 percent in the no-makeup condition to 51 percent in the makeup condition and the average amount left by those male tippers increased from 1.11 Euros to 1.40 Euros.

-The lesson of this study is straightforward.
-If you are a waitress, makeup makes for more tips.
+The lesson of this study is straight forward.
+If you are a waitress and want to make more in tips, then use makeup on your face.